-My wife and I are about to return to Omaha, Nebraska after wintering in San Diego.
+My wife and I are about to return to Omaha from San Diego.
 Darn, where did the time go?
 I’m going to miss friends and family, surfing, walks on the beach, and Mexican food.

 When I was a teenager, we rarely ventured away from the beach.
 In fact, we didn’t believed there was life east of Pacific Coast Highway.
 We called the inhabitants of that vast wasteland inlanders … or worse.
 A few of my friends became involved with inland girls, but for the most part, we had plenty on our side of the divide.
 (I admit my wife came from east of PCH, but she grew up west of Hawthorne Boulevard, the next thoroughfare in our neck of the woods.
 That’s almost native.
 Besides, she put up with me for all these years, so I can't hold her paganism against her.)